-Barcelona: 13 dead in van attack on Las Ramblas
+Spanish Prime Minister calls deadly Barcelona attack 'jihadi terrorism'

 Catalan police said they were continuing to hunt for the perpetrators and that the force had activated its terror response protocols.
 Unconfirmed reports suggested the suspects may have been attempting to reach a getaway vehicle.

+Catalan police later tweeted that a driver had run over two police officers at a security checkpoint in Barcelona and that the driver had been found near the city.
+The two officers suffered minor injuries and did not need hospital treatment, police said.
+It was unclear whether that incident was related to the terror attack.

 Local Spanish media earlier reported that two armed men had entered a restaurant.
-But Catalan police dismissed rumors that the attacker had been holed up near Las Ramblas and said there "was never a hostage situation."
+But Catalan police dismissed rumors the attacker had been holed up near Las Ramblas and said there "was never a hostage situation."

 As the incident unfolded, police told everyone in the vicinity of Plaça de Catalunya and Las Ramblas to remain indoors until told it was safe to go outside.
 Footage posted to social media by witnesses showed chaotic scenes with people lying in the street, apparently dead or injured.